openstax/ce-styles/README.md

 To run something like:

-`PLATFORM=pdf node ./styles/build/build.js ./styles/books/anatomy/book.scss`
+`./script/build-styles`

 just prepend with ./script/run:

 `./script/run ./script/build-styles`

-or
+or to run tests, run:

 `./script/run ./script/test`